 Would I recommend James Wedmore’s Business By Design Program?

 It depends.
 It depends on you, honestly.
 If you’re not ready to take action on starting (or improving) your business, then no. Do not sign up if you’re not going to take action on it.
-But if you’re curious whether it will work for you, or even if you’re curious what it’s all about, I highly recommend you watch James’ “Rise of the Digital CEO” series.
+But if you’re curious whether it will work for you, or even if you’re curious about what it’s all about, I highly recommend you watch James’ “Rise of the Digital CEO” series.
 You will get a LOT from the free videos alone.
 If you’re in a spot where you’re hustling your face off and not seeing the results you hoped for, then by all means… jump right into Business By Design!
 I’ll see you there 😉